wnet-ieg-2/nprapi-wordpress/README.md

 A collection of tools for publishing from and to NPR's Story API.
 [Find this plugin on the Wordpress.org Plugin Repository](https://wordpress.org/plugins/npr-story-api/).

-Contributors: nprds, innlabs
-Requires at least: 3.8.14
+Contributors: nprds, innlabs, jwcounts, tamw-wnet, bdivver Requires at least: 3.8.14
-Tested up to: 4.9
+Tested up to: 5.8.3
-Stable tag: 1.8
+Stable tag: 1.9
 License: GPLv2
 License URI: https://www.gnu.org/licenses/gpl-2.0.html